przepompownia/mini-ui-messages-example/README.md

 ## todo
 ### `ext_messages`
-- missing `redraw()` for `:=1` output
-- replace search count messages instead of displaying separate notifications
+- search pattern (originally for bottom-left corner) shows in similar way as for `:=1` (event: `msg_show`, kind: `''`)
 - probably fix lots other issues
-- update some messages (not only if replace flag is true)
-- search pattern (originally for bottom-left corner) shows in similar way as for `:=1` (event: `msg_show`, kind: `''`)